 By the end of the training participants will have been:

-Provided with simple first aid information which is relevant to their guiding role
+Provided with simple life-saving first aid skills that are relevant to their guiding role

 Helped to build confidence and skills in coping with emergency and first aid situations